-Reward Assemblies
+Celebration Assemblies

 Once every term every class will have a Reward assembly.
-It is at this assembly that class teachers will identify 6 children who have demonstrated consistently appropriate attitudes towards all areas of school life.
+It is at this assembly that class teachers will identify 6 children who have demonstrated consistently appropriate attitudes towards all areas of school life in line with the current Christian value for that half term.
 These children are awarded with a Star certificate to take home and their names are recorded in the weekly newsletter that week.